emmideric/alx-system_engineering-devops/README.md

-Script that adds execute permission to all subdirectories
+Script that changes group owner